-Theory/ Major Relation to Key Vocabulary Importan Perspective Principles Family Life and Concepts Structural Diversity This approach examines the close connections between the inner workings of families and the social structures that shape all families, but in different ways.
+Theory/ Perspective Major Principles Relation to Family Life Key Vocabulary and Concepts Important Structural Diversity This approach examines the close connections between the inner workings of families and the social structures that shape all families, but in different ways.
 Family diversity is constructed through interactions with social structures as well as the individual actions of family members Social location: families are affected by the intersections of class, race, and gender which place them in differing social locations.
 Human Agency: the active shaping of family life by individual action.
-This appr posited by Maxine B Zinn com prior worl intersect with indiv agency, far and social structural

-Theory/ Major Relation to Key Vocabulary Importan Perspective Principles Family Life and Concepts Symbolic Interaction This theory focuses on the changing nature of symbols and the ways we interact with one another based on those symbols.
+This approach posited by Maxine Baca Zinn combines prior work in intersectionality with individual agency, family, and social structural factors.
+Symbolic Interaction This theory focuses on the changing nature of symbols and the ways we interact with one another based on those symbols.
 Humans see themselves through the eyes of others and this affects the roles they play.
 Changing roles and symbols affect the ways family members interact with each other and with society.
 Societal expectations and social constructions of fathering and mothering roles have changed over time and this interacts with the way fathers and mothers actually behave.
 Interpretation of shared understandings influences how humans respond and interact.
-Has a basi philosoph (George F Mead) and Sociology (Herbert Blumer.)
+Has a basis in philosophy (George Herbert Mead) and in Sociology (Herbert Blumer.)